 Fine-mesh gutter guards (also called “micro-mesh” gutter filters or screens) are placed across the tops of gutters to keep gutters clear.
 They employ sieve-like mesh panels or screens to separate leaves and roof debris from rainwater.

-These gutter guards are much more effective than the common gutter screening available at home improvement centers.
+These gutter guards are much more effective than the common screen gutter guards available at home improvement centers.
 Their mesh is super-fine—typically 50 microns, which is small enough to capture sand.
 Because of this, these systems are popular for both conventional gutter guards and rainwater recovery systems that collect rainwater for landscape watering.

 Compared to other gutter-guard technologies, fine-mesh gutter screens perform very high—no pun intended.
 They reject nearly all roof debris while also capturing most of the water.